Pyotr Gannushkin: The theory of psychopathies

 Pyotr Borisovich Gannushkin divided psychiatry into two principal categories: major psychiatric conditions, such as schizophrenia, bipolar disorder, etc., and minor psychiatric conditions (the psychopathies or personality disorders).
 The theory of psychopathies or "pathological characters" is regarded as Gannushkin's main contribution to the discipline.

 In Manifestations of psychopathies: statics, dynamics, systematic aspects (1933), Gannushkin distinguished two types of pathological development: constitutional and situational.
 The situational development of psychopathy is evidently caused by trauma or distress: its onset is always marked by some serious mental change, after which everything becomes more or less static.
-While the statics of psychopathies refer to the actual substance of the subject, noted Gannushkin, the dynamics of psychopathies indioate the types, laws, and developmental schemes of psychopathies.
+While the statics of psychopathies refer to the actual substance of the subject, noted Gannushkin, the dynamics of psychopathies indicate the types, laws, and developmental schemes of psychopathies.

 Gannushkin did not consider psychopathies to be progressive mental states and contrasted them with serious mental disorders that caused retardation.
 Borderline psychiatry, he was at pains to emphasise, includes a wide range of different transitional steps and transient mental states.
-He acknowledged that psychopaths (i.e. those with personality disorders) have made substantial contributions to science, scholarship, art, and literature.
+He acknowledged that psychopaths (i.e. those with borderline and antisocial personality disorders) have made substantial contributions to science, scholarship, art, and literature.

 Gannushkin delineated the three main signs of behavioral pathology that underlie psychopathies: